To exist is to change, to change is to mature, to mature is to go on creating oneself endlessly.

 In 2021 we already saw more websites with country-specific content outranking those that used to be top of the SERPs but are more globally focused.

-Check our services page for all kinds of services we provide which includes local SEO and link building too.
+Check our digital marketing services page for all kinds of services we provide which includes local SEO and link building too.

 This will only get more obvious in 2022 even for purely online businesses with no brick and mortar offering.
 For sites that are not just targeting one country, it will be increasingly necessary to create local-focused content.